-*No one thinks of band aids until it’s too late.
-Put band aids in every bag you have.
+*No one thinks of band aids until it’s too late, put band aids in every bag you have.
 If you aren’t usually on your feet much, your tender footsie might be susceptible to blisters.
 I had bloody socks my first day despite wearing what I thought were comfy shoes.
-My dad walked the 500 mile Colorado trail last summer and he said he only made it all the way because he carried ‘moleskin’.
-It’s even better than band aids.
+My dad walked the 500 mile Colorado trail last summer and he said he only made it all the way because he carried ‘moleskin’,it’s even better than band aids.
 Check it out here.
 You can bring a roll of it with you, cut as large a piece as you need.
 It is adhesive on the skin side and felty on the outer.
-It is pure heaven on a blistered area.
+It’s pure heaven on a blistered area.

 *Of course you need sunscreen, but it’s a great idea to get ‘sport’ or water-resistant sunscreen, even if you aren’t planning on swimming.
 The little bit of sweat your body produces is actually enough to render normal sunscreen useless.
 Buy it at CVS if you don’t want to pack it along.

 *Remember your vitamins.
 Just because you’re on vacation doesn’t mean you don’t need your daily intake.

 *Think of the random….
 Migraines attack at the worst times!
 Grab your advil.
 Plan for the most inopportune, because that’s what happens while you’re living life.